d4x337/reloaded/README.md

 This shipment is then sent to the supplier (via Email by default).
 The supplier then follows a link to the shipment within the email where they are prompted to confirm the shipment.

-Spree Drop Ship used with [Spree Marketplace](https://github.com/jdutil/spree_marketplace) allows handling payments to your suppliers via ACH direct deposits.
-This is still currently a work in progress, and any input is welcome.
 .

 Installation